era-platform/cene/notes/docs.md

 ```
 Constructs a monad that, if invoked, macroexpands the given `stx` in a later tick, allowing the macro calls to monadically install definitions over the course of any number of ticks and produce a desugarable Staccato expression.
 If the expression is successfully computed, it is defined directly in the given `out-ns`.
 The given modality must be the current one.

-**TODO**: Implement this.

-**TODO**: Redesign our commutative monadic effects to be an opaque set rather than having intermediate results.

-**TODO**: Redesign all our effectful primitives, such as `compile-expression`, so that they don't take a `mode` parameter.

 -
 ```
 (defn get-current-modality body ...) body (fn mode ...)
 ```
+(**TODO**: Implement this.)

+(**TODO**: Redesign all our effectful primitives, such as `compile-expression`, so that they don't take a `mode` parameter.)

 Constructs a monad.
 If invoked, it calls the callback in the same tick with the current modality, and it performs the callback's monadic side effects.

+-

-**TODO**: Don't actually implement the below promise operations.
+(**TODO**: Don't actually implement the below promise operations.
 Use namespaces as promises; we can already do this for macros now.
 Delete these designs once we've settled on some more details about how namespaces, tables, LVars, and lifelines work.
-(See roadmap.txt.)
+(See roadmap.txt.))

 -
 ```